RCIC-UCI-Public/yaml2rpm/README.md

 ### Building
 You may want to build the yaml2rpm rpms and install them from the source git repository.
 Do the following in the top-level directory
+You will need to set DISPLAY prior to doing this so that firefox can ask for your permission to read public data
 ```bash
 ./first-build.sh
 ```